-- EN 101 or EN 101A (transferable credit; student is eligible for credit coursework)
+- ENGL 101 or ENGL 101A (transferable credit; student is eligible for credit coursework)

-- Developmental writing and reading (noncredit courses for native speakers of American English with week academic writing and reading skills)
+- Developmental writing and reading (noncredit courses for native speakers of American English with weak academic writing and reading skills)

 - Continuing Education or Adult Education

 Accurate placement is important.
-To ensure accurate placment, all students are given a diagnostic exam on the first day of class.
+To ensure accurate placement, all students are given a diagnostic exam on the first day of class.
 You will be notified if your placement needs to be changed.

 - Placement tests determine which courses you can take.
 Take them seriously.